CONNECT:

 Double Chocolate Zucchini Muffins

+If you’re on the hunt for a fudgey, delicious, double chocolate muffin that also happens to be nutritious – you’ve come to the right place!
 These muffins are easy to throw together and are a great way to incorporate veggies into a picky eater’s diet.
-Let your kids help you make these by letting them squeeze out the excess water from the zucchini, stirring the batter, or folding in the chocolate chips!
+Let your kids help you make these by letting them squeeze out the excess water from the zucchini, stirring the batter, or folding in the chocolate

 Introducing your kids in cooking and baking is one of the best ways to help your picky eater become familiar with new foods or foods they aren’t quite fans of (yet.)